-You can simply walk in during the exam session.
+Please make an appointment through the online system for a particular lab session to take the exam.
 Walk-ins will be allowed to take an exam only if there is available space.
-You can take only two exams in each session.
+You can take two exams in each session.
 Exams are normally scheduled on week days and Saturdays.

 BUS 302L FAQ's